linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 07/12/2022 will appear here ...

+### 19.07.2022 (announcement)
+ - In the coming weeks we are also planning a new mail marketing project.

 ### 19.07.2022 (announcement LinkLab)
  - A new version of Linklab has been released.
  - Version 18.0.0 is now available.